MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/statutory-reports.md

 ---
     title: Statutory Reports
-    description: [!INCLUDE[navnow](../../includes/navnow_md.md)] lets you set up statutory reports so that you can import and export data for electronic tax reporting and other required documents.
+    description: Russian enhancements let you set up statutory reports so that you can import and export data for electronic tax reporting and other required documents.

     documentationcenter: ''
     author: SorenGP